 All Directors are expected to exercise independent judgment when making Board decisions.
 It is the approach and attitude of each non-executive Director which is critical to determining independence and this must be considered in relation to each Director while taking into account all other relevant factors, which will include an assessment against the independence recommendations in the guidelines which cover whether the Director:

-- is employed, or has been employed in a senior management position by the business, and there has not been a period of at least three years between ceasing that employment and serving on the Board
+- is, or has been, employed in an executive capacity by the business or any of its subsidiaries and there has not been a period of at least three years between ceasing such employment and serving on the board;

-- has within the last three years been a principal of a material professional adviser or consultant to the business, or an employee materially associated with the service provided
+- is, or has within the last three years been, a partner, director or senior employee of a provider of material professional services to the business or any of its subsidiaries;

-- is a material* supplier or customer of the business, or an officer of or otherwise associated directly or indirectly with a material supplier or customer
+- is a substantial shareholder of the business or an officer of, or otherwise associated with, a substantial shareholder of the business;

-- has a material* contractual relationship with the business other than as a Director of the business.
+- has a material contractual relationship with the business or any of its subsidiaries other than as a director;

 * Material means greater than 5% of the Corporation’s gross revenues.